 - Fix the bracket

 Fix the bracket to the wall and put the end of the assembled opener into it.
 Lifting the end of the assembly, fix the power unit to about 7 inches high from the floor.
 Finally, connect the bracket to the garage door.
-Do not hesitate to contact a reliable garage door provider for assistance if you find this task difficult to accomplish.
+Do not hesitate to contact a reliable garage door repair service provider for assistance if you find this task difficult to accomplish.

 Once your DIY project is complete, make sure that you carry out regular preventive maintenance on the garage door and some tips are noted below: